A historic pub interior which was of national or regional importance which is now permanently closed

 OS ref: SO9782009058

 View on: Whatpub

-Permission given to convert to a residential use.
-This pub is therefore re-categorised as Permanently Closed.
+Converted to residential use and therefore re-categorised as Permanently Closed.

 The former description is shown below.

 Now situated on a dead end section of the old A417 but well worth the effort to find.
 This is one of the best examples in the country of how to convert a totally unspoilt pub of two rooms into a five room gem but still retaining the historic core.
 The pub was kept by the Ruck family for 65 years until Ivy Ruck died in 1995 (her photo hangs in the bar).
 The present owners, Jo Carrier and his father John, carried out many much-needed repairs.
 The oldest part of building is the original 17th-century building on the left, which was extended in the 18th century with a taller block on the right.
 Needless to say it is all built of local stone with a Cotswold stone slate roof.
 The earlier part contains two bars which are real gems - especially that on the left with two high-back settles (one them curved) with bench seating attached.
 They would have been a familiar sight in country pubs - they were designed to keep draughts off the customers as they clustered round the open fire - but are now very rare.